Updated CDC guidelines now say people exposed to coronavirus may not need to be tested

 In its pandemic planning scenarios, the CDC says its current best estimate is that 40% of infections are asymptomatic and 50% of transmission occur before symptoms occur.

-The CDC did not explain the change, and many doctors were puzzled by it.
+HHS has not specified what change in “current evidence” may have driven the change.

+The statement continued: “The updated Guidance places an emphasis on testing individuals with symptomatic illness, those with a significant exposure or for vulnerable populations, including residents and staff in nursing homes or long term care facilities, critical infrastructure workers, healthcare workers and first responders, and those individuals (who may be asymptomatic) when prioritized by public health officials.”

-“I’m concerned that these recommendations suggest someone who has had substantial exposure to a person with Covid-19 now doesn’t need to get tested,” said Dr. Leana Wen, an emergency physician and public health professor at George Washington University who was previously Baltimore’s health commissioner.
+Wen, the former Baltimore health commissioner, said, “I’m concerned that these recommendations suggest someone who has had substantial exposure to a person with Covid-19 now doesn’t need to get tested.”

 “This is key to contact tracing, especially given that up to 50% of all transmission is due to people who do not have symptoms.
 One wonders why these guidelines were changed — is it to justify continued deficit of testing?”